Nanolx/NanoDroid/README.md

   * Patchers works, if you've previously manually deodexed services.jar
 * 8.1 / SDK 27 (Oreo)
   * Patchers works, if you've previously manually deodexed services.jar

-Support for the following versions is work-in-progress:

 * 9.0 / SDK 28 (Pie)
   * Google Sync Adapters are not (yet) available
   * Patchers works, if you've previously manually deodexed services.jar
-  * unifiedNlp is untested (yet)
-  * everything else works

 earlier versions will never officially be supported (you may still report bugs, though).